Stay Updated on the Ferry

 The Whitehall Terminal is located at 4 South Street, Manhattan.

 Passengers using wheelchairs are encouraged to use lower-level boarding at both the Whitehall and St. George Terminals.
 All passengers are required to comply with applicable U.S. Coast Guard Security Regulations regardless of which level they board from.

 The Staten Island Ferry does not carry cars.

 No pets are allowed on the ferry, with the exception of pets in cages and service animals.

-The Ferry operates on a holiday schedule on New Year's Day, Presidents Day, Memorial Day, Independence Day, Labor Day, Thanksgiving Day and Christmas Day.
-Service will be provided every 30 minutes between 7:00 am and 11:00 pm.
+The ferry operates on a holiday schedule on New Year's Day, Washington's Birthday, Memorial Day, Independence Day, Labor Day, Thanksgiving Day and Christmas Day.
+On these days, boats run every 30 minutes between 7:00 am and 11:00 pm.

 The St. George Terminal is served by the Staten Island Railway and the S40, S42, S44, S46, S48, S51, S52, S61, S62, S66, S74, S76, S78, S81, S84, S86, S90, S91, S92, S94, S96 and S98 bus routes.

 The Whitehall Terminal is accessible by the M5, M15, M15 SBS and M20 bus routes and the 1, 4, 5, J, R and Z trains.

 No vehicles are allowed on the ferry.